ixjf/MSIRGB/README.md

  - MSI X399 SLI PLUS

 # Confirmed supported motherboards
- - MSI B450I GAMING PLUS AC
+ - MSI B450I GAMING PLUS AC (mine's, so I always know it works)

- **There are other boards not supported by MSI Mystic Light (at least the version I checked) which reportedly work as well.
-It may be that they're instead supported by MSI Gaming App, which I did not check.
-Motherboards which fit this criterion and are reportedly working are:**
+ **Some motherboards are not supported by MSI Mystic Light.
+The list of supported motherboards above is based only on the ones supported by this MSI tool.
+There are other motherboards which MSIRGB works on.
+The following are the ones that have been reported to work with MSIRGB:**
  - MSI B350 TOMAHAWK
  - MSI B450 TOMAHAWK
  - MSI B350 GAMING PLUS